BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 == Index Over Care Predicate Cases via Indexing Relation Restriction <indexRelationRestriction>
 Notice that one easy way to include environmental constraints is to simply add them to the guards of the output constraint.
 We can then check for the property holding under the enviromental constraint as described above.

-However, this can lead to weak disagreements for abstractions#footnote([Notably, if we don't use abstraction then this should always work]) that merge cases covering $(C_1, T_1), (C_2, T_2)$ where $C_1, T_1 ent J$ but $C_2, T_2 nent J$, since we cannot assume that $J$ holds the $X, C$ indexing these cases.
+However, this can lead to weak disagreements for abstractions#footnote([Notably, if we don't use abstraction then this should always work]) that merge cases in $J$ and cases in $not J$ such as the green assignment in @paramedIndexingRelFigure, since we cannot assume that $J$ holds for the $X, C$ indexing these cases.

 This is referenced in @indexingTransformations where it is recommended to find indexing relations that exactly index cases in $J$ and not any in $not J$.

 To get such an indexing relation, one idea is to have a new indexing relation that is the conjuction of the original indexing relation and the input constraint.
-This will ensure that the indexing relation only ever indexes target variable assignments satisfying the care predicate.
+This will ensure that the indexing relation only ever indexes target variable assignments satisfying the care predicate, allowing the green assignment to be included in the strong preimage of $a$ in @paramedIndexingRelFigure.
 However, this can still lead to weak disagreements from the indexing relation being too coarse.

 An additional way to mitigate the weak disagreements is to use the alternative checking method involving reversing the indexing, described earlier.
 This can avoid weak disagreements in some cases but can be more computationally expensive.

 === Preserve Partitioned Indexing Relation by Conditioning Antecedent Using the above procedure together with a the partitioned abstraction relation unfortunately destroyes the partitioned structure, meaning we cannot directly apply the efficient preimage computations from @partitionedIndexingRelation.

 However, we can employ an equivalent strategy where we first modify each BDD expression $E$ in the antecedent to the form $E' := (E and J) or overline(J) equiv J -> E$.
-We can then do the strong preimage computations, allowing us to only consider the indexing cases we know $E$ to be true when the care predicate is true (corresponding to those cases that map exclusively to the bottom left 3 quadrants in @paramedIndexingRelFigure).
+We can then do the strong preimage computations, allowing us to only consider the indexing cases we know $E$ to be true when the care predicate is true (corresponding to those cases that map exclusively to the bottom left 3 quadrants the $T,C$ space of @paramedIndexingRelFigure).
 We modify the guard of the output constraint to include $J$ and do the checking as described above.

-Compared to restriction of the indexing relation, this approach will potentially cause some signals to be $top$, but only on indexing variable assignments that exclusively index $overline(J)$.
+Compared to restriction of the indexing relation, this approach will potentially cause some signals to be $top$, but only on indexing variable assignments that exclusively index $overline(J)$, such as the blue assignment in @paramedIndexingRelFigure.
 This is fine since $J_R$ and $J^R$ not will contain such cases, thus not affecting our output checking procedure for either correctness or counter example analysis.
 Since the only indexing cases that we consider during analysis are those that index at least one case in $J$, this is equivalent to to restriction method described above.

 Since we are not modify the indexing relation, we can still use the efficient partitioned abstraction preimage operations.